kyma-project/kyma/docs/serverless/04-01-supported-webhooks.md

 A newly created or modified Function CR is first updated by the defaulting webhook and then verified by the validation webhook before the Function Controller starts to process it:

 1. **Defaulting webhook** sets the default values for CPU and memory requests and limits, and adds the maximum and the minimum number of replicas, if not specified already in the Function CR.
-It also sets default runtime `nodejs12`, unless specified otherwise.
+It also sets the default runtime `nodejs12` unless specified otherwise.

    | Parameter         | Default value |
    | ----------------- | ------------- |